-Now combine the topics of 'glass' and 'water' (he points at the figure to show the direction of production).
+Now combine the topics of 'glass' and 'water' {he points at the figure to show the direction of production}.
 If we had this experience in our mental repertoire, it would be very simple to generate the topic 'drinking' from the other two.
-And not unexpectedly the topic 'water' could just as easily be generated from 'glass' and 'drinking' in the same manner of production (pointing again).
+And not unexpectedly the topic 'water' could just as easily be generated from 'glass' and 'drinking' in the same manner of production {pointing again}.

 All of these combinations together form a unity comprised of the dance among these three topics.
-Pask would call this dance a 'concept'.
+Pask would call this dance a 'concept.'
 Fulfillment of the constraint that all possible productions exist and that the entire grouping is a closed organization, produces a 'coherence.' {He draws a bubble around the topics in the Figure 16, which is now complete as Figure 17.}

-One elegance {sic} of the theory is the analogy of the closure of an organism and the closure of mental events.
+One elegance $\{sic\}$ of the theory is the analogy of the closure of an organism and the closure of mental events.

 {Pangaro pauses to consider whether the above presentation is too simplified; specifically, the figures leave out an essential point, that the topics are not merely placeholders for processes, but for complementary pairs of processes.
 There is a descriptive part, which tends to be implied by the naming of the topic itself, but is more than the naming; and there is also a prescriptive part that specifies how the topic interacts in a dynamic with the other topics of the relation under consideration.
-Lögren would also make an excellent reference here, with his concept of linguistic complementarity: that language. <Löfgren: Op.
-Cit., p 11> The full equations, whether from Lögren or Pask, are rather beyond what is easily conveyed in a lecture/performance situation, however, and he decides only to make the following remark.}
+Löfgren would also make an excellent reference here, with his concept of linguistic complementarity: that language contains descriptions and interpretations that are complementary within the language. <Lofgren: Op.
+Cit.., p 11> The full equations, whether from Löfgren or Pask, are rather beyond what is easily conveyed in a lecture/performance situation, however, and he decides only to make the following remark.}